akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 119: Wednesday June 23, 2021

+**Pomodoros Completed**: 6

+**Today's Progress**: Set up a study meetup, finished Lesson 6: Debugging with Pry, worked on Anki cards

+**My Feelings**: Didn't get quite as much done as I'd hoped, as I have a busy day tomorrow, but still on track for the week.
+Feeling good!

 ### Day 118: Tuesday June 22, 2021

 **Pomodoros Completed**: 8